Artwork by Ira Joel Haber

 I stayed, watching.
 My gaze fell on the Shrimp.
 Dressed in shorts and t-shirt, he was sleeping in a lounge chair and holding a beer can on his belly.
 My eyes seemed to stir him.
 A reptilian eyelid opened half-way.
 I thought I saw the pupil turn in my direction before the eyelid descended.

-At four o'clock the Celica roared into the parking lot of my apartment complex.
+At 4:00 the Celica roared into the parking lot of my apartment complex.